-The Rattler Boosters' budgeted amount of revenues for the fiscal year 2021-2022 was \$220,943.
-The actual amount of revenues was \$112,576 which represents an unfavorable variance of \$108,367 or 49% compared to projected revenues for the fiscal year.
+The Rattler Boosters' budgeted amount of revenues for the fiscal year 2022-2023 was \$136,409.
+The actual amount of revenue was \$83,872 which represents an unfavorable variance of \$52,537 or 38% compared to projected revenues for the fiscal year.
 The unfavorable variance is attributed to not meeting the goals for gifts and other income.

-The Rattler Boosters budgeted amount of expenses for fiscal year 2021-2022 was \$220,943.
-The actual amount of expenses was \$25,718 which represents a favorable variance of \$195,835 or 89% compared to projected expenses for the fiscal year.
+The Rattler Boosters budgeted amount of expenses for fiscal year 2022-2023 was \$136,409.
+The actual amount of expenses was \$49,191 which represents a favorable variance of \$87,218 or 64% compared to projected expenses for the fiscal year.
 This favorable variance is attributed to a lack of concession stand operation expenses, annual kickoff expenses and travel expenses.

-Overall, the Rattler Boosters did not meet the budgeted revenue goals by \$108,367, but due to the savings in expenses of \$195,835 the net result is an increase in net position of \$76,065 for the fiscal year.
+Overall, the Rattler Boosters did not meet the budgeted revenue, but due to the savings in expenses of the net result is an increase in net position of \$32,983 for the fiscal year.